vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 Key: color , Previous: Blue , New: Red
 ```

+## Data immutability

-We have earlier said that the data object is immutable, but you can change the initial object declaration by setting and changing the whole Data property, this will restart the Data object and also trigger the onDataChanged callback for every property own by the previous data and the new ones given by the new one:
+We have earlier said that the data object is `immutable`, but you can change the initial object declaration by setting and changing the whole `Data` property, this will restart the `Data` object and also trigger the `onDataChanged` callback for every property own by the previous data and the new ones given by the new one:

 ```[html]
 <script>